The Brazilian Manicure Is A Revolution On Your Classic Nail Techniques

 Some nail technicians have reservations about this signature step of the Brazilian manicure because it isn't part of the standard manicure.
 Indeed, this crucial exterior skin layer would prevent germs from infiltrating the nails to avoid any inflammations or infection.
 Unfortunately, this might lead to delayed and less robust development after restoration.

 If you're still up for it, there's no need to visit a nail salon to try this technique.
 The Brazilian manicure is rising in popularity not just because the varnish lasts longer but also because it is simple to replicate at home, regardless of the level of care or expertise.

 Its only catch is this extra step at the end.
-Using a boxwood stick and some absorbent cotton soaked in acetone, you should wipe away the excess varnish and any ugly varnish remnants.
+Using a boxwood stick and some absorbent cotton soaked in acetone, you should wipe away the excess and ugly varnish remnants.